Woman figuring Out Her Choices

 👨💻 Coding

-Coding is something I know a little bit from my background.
-My guess is you know what you need.
-But for those who don't, both Windows and macOS are excellent for coding, but the best choice depends on your stack and workflow.
+Both Windows and macOS are excellent for coding, but the best choice depends on your stack and workflow.

 Why Make This Site?